 Article IV – Officers And Directors

-The officers of this Society shall consist of: President; Vice-President; Program Chairman; Recording Secretary, Treasurer, and Research/Inquiries Secretary.
+- The elected officers of this Society shall consist of: President; Vice-President; Recording Secretary, and Treasurer.
 All Officers shall serve two-year terms.

-The following shall be appointed positions on the Board of Directors: Membership Secretary, Publications Sales Manager, Webmaster, Editor of The Maine Genealogist, and Editor of the Maine Genealogical Society Newsletter.
+- The following shall be appointed positions on the Board of Directors: Membership Secretary, Publications Sales Manager, Webmaster, Event Chair, Corresponding Secretary, Editor of The Maine Genealogist, and Editor of the Maine Genealogical Society Newsletter.
 Appointed positions shall be filled by the President with the advice and consent of a majority of the Board of Directors.

-There shall also be six directors serving staggered three-year terms.
+- There shall also be six elected directors serving staggered three-year terms.

-The President shall, whenever possible, attend all meetings of the membership and of the Board of Directors and shall be presiding officer at all Annual, Regular, and Special Meetings of the Society and Board of Directors.
-And, further, the President shall be a member ex-officio of all committees, but is not to be considered when determining a quorum.
+- The President shall, whenever possible, attend all meetings of the membership and of the Board of Directors and shall be presiding officer at all Annual, Regular, and Special Meetings of the Society and Board of Directors.
+And, further, the President shall be a member ex-officio of all committees except the Nominating Committee, but is not to be considered when determining a quorum.

-The Program Chairman shall be in charge of planning of state meetings and workshops.
+- The Event Chair shall be in charge of planning for state conferences, fairs, workshops, et cetera.

-The Treasurer shall receive all monies of the Society and shall deposit the monies into the appropriate accounts.
-He/She shall pay all bills submitted for payment by Society check in a timely manner.
-He/She shall keep monthly financial records on the status of the Society and hall forward a quarterly report to the Board of Directors.
-He/She shall give an annual financial report at the Annual Meeting of the Society membership.
+- The Treasurer shall receive all monies of the Society and shall deposit the monies into the appropriate accounts.
+The Treasurer shall pay all bills submitted for payment by Society check in a timely manner.
+The Treasurer shall receive from the book keeper financial records on the status of the Society and shall forward a quarterly report to the Board of Directors.
+The Treasurer shall give an annual financial report at the Annual Meeting of the Society membership.

-The Research/Inquiries Secretary shall receive and respond to all queries as shall come to the Society or shall direct them to as appropriate for response.
+- The Corresponding Secretary shall receive and respond to all correspondence delivered to the Society’s post office box and e-mail address or shall direct it to the appropriate person for response.

 Article V – Elections

-A quorum for the transaction of business at any membership meeting shall be twenty members in good standing in addition to three members of the Board of Directors.
+- A quorum for the transaction of business at any membership meeting shall be forty members in good standing in addition to five members of the Board of Directors.